tejanke/TryHackMe/writeups/thompson/README.md

     [removed]
     ```
 # Review
 Our initial scan found Tomcat installed.
 After loading up ZAP and Firefox I manually browsed the site and discovered I could login to the Manager App with default creds.
 Once logged in I noticed you could upload a WAR file.
 Researching this lead to the discovery of creating a malicious shell with msfvenom.
 I created the shell, uploaded the WAR file, and then navigated to the /shell directory in the web page while I had a listener up.
 At this point I had a tomcat user shell.
-Python tty upgrades didn't work, so I used bash -i and called it good enough.
+Python bash tty upgrades didn't work so I used sh instead and then bash -i and called it good enough.

 Looking at the /home directory I found the jack folder was accessible, inside we got the user flag.
 Inside the /home/jack directory were two files, id.sh and test.txt.
 Id.sh was creating test.txt.
 A review of/etc/crontab found a cron job executing every minute as root which was running id.sh.
 I setup a second listener and then appended shell code to id.sh since it was 777.
 After waiting a minute for the cron job to run I received a root shell on my listener.